Save the Children stops using font designed by paedophile artist

 Charity staff had reportedly previously warned their managers about the link to a known child abuser, particularly since one of Save the Children’s stated aims is to protect young people from abuse.

-“I told them that this probably wasn’t a good idea,” a source told The Times.
+“I told them that this probably wasn’t a good idea,” a source said.

 Extracts from Gill’s private diaries, published by his biographer Fiona MacCarthy half a century after his death in 1940, revealed he sexually assaulted his teenaged daughters.